adzubla/open-banking-if-connect/docs/4_Compartilhamento de dados - Fase 2.md

 }
 ```

-- consentBody contém as informações do consentimento requisitado.
+- **consentBody:** contém as informações do consentimento requisitado.